 Spend time weekly to manage your calendar.
 It’ll save you time in the long run and set you up for success.
 If you know your weekly schedule ahead of time, you can spend a few minutes every Friday to plan the next week.
 Or you could create a scheduling routine on Monday mornings to visualize your workflow.

 The Manager’s Schedule

-The manager’s scheduled is comprised of meetings.
-Preparing for meetings, scheduling meetings, rescheduling meetings, having meetings, and debriefing meetings… oh my!
+The manager’s schedule is comprised of meetings.
+Preparing for meetings, scheduling meetings, rescheduling meetings, sitting through meetings, and debriefing after meetings… oh my!

 Whether it’s one-on-ones with direct reports, or status update meetings, the job of a manager is to, well, manage.
 That means knowing what is going on with their team, the broader company, and removing blockers from team members to make sure projects are moving forward and hitting company goals.